 How is this different from the World Cup?
 The World Cup is for National Teams.
 These are teams for each soccer-playing country.
 If you’re thinking all-star teams, that’s close enough.
 Except these all-star teams require their all-stars to be a citizen of the country they represent.
 So England’s National Team isn’t a Premier League all-star team since that league draws players from all around the world.
 England’s National Team is the best players that are English citizens.

 The World Cup is every four years with FIFA choosing the host.
 Like the Olympics, hosting the World Cup is a major coup with countries bidding for the tournament years in advance.
+The United States, Mexico, and Canada are the hosts in 2026 when the tournament expands to 48 teams.

 So those are the basics, with links to articles that should give you a better understanding of soccer.
 Before you go, here’s our article on how to enjoy soccer on TV.
 It tells you what you need to know to get the most out of watching the games.